Complete New Zealand (32 Days) – From £4,210

 - Relax in the evening at Cinema Paradiso, with its comfy sofas and even a classic Morris Minor to sit in to view the latest releases

-Take a short drive out to the pretty gold mining town of Arrowtown, or ride up the Skyline Gondola to take in panoramic views of the area.
+Take a short drive out to Arrowtown, or ride up the Skyline Gondola for panoramic views of the area.

 Close up experience